-Six (6) wells in the Eagle Area Local Project were sampled for pesticides and Volatile Organic Compounds (VOCs).
+Six (6) wells in the Eagle Area Local Project were sampled for pesticides.
+There were no Volatile Organic Compounds (VOCs) submitted in 2019, monitoring for VOCs area expected to resume on an every-other year basis to monitor for changes.
 The VOCs were tested due to historic detections of 1,2-Dichloropropane (1,2-DCP) and 1,2,3-Trichloropropane (1,2,3-TCP), which are breakdown products from an old formulation of a soil fumigant used in the area.
-The VOC 1,2,3-TCP was detected in one of the seven wells at less than 1 μ g/L (Table 5).
-The US EPA Drinking Water Equivalent Level (DWEL) for 1,2,3-TCP is 100 μ g/L (Table 5).
-Desethyl atrazine was detected in only two wells in 2019, as was Terbacil, and Atrazine in one well.
-This number of detections is fewer than in previous years.
-All pesticide detections were within the Level 1 category established by the Idaho PMP Rule and below any health standards set by the EPA.
+Desethyl atrazine was detected in two wells in 2019, as was Hexazinone, however, Terbacil was detected in three wells in 2019 (Table 5).
+All pesticide detections were within the Level 1 category established by the Idaho PMP Rule and below health standards set by the EPA.